 Business travellers can take simple lifestyle actions to reduce their risk of coronary artery disease:

 - Stop smoking.
 If you don't smoke, keep it that way.

 - Have your blood pressure, blood sugar and cholesterol level checked.

-- Eating healthy, well balanced meals - choose fruits and vegetables, whole grains, fish and pulses, restrict salt, sugar and fats
+- Eat healthy, well balanced meals - choose fruits and vegetables, whole grains, fish and pulses, restrict salt, sugar and fats

 - Limit alcohol intake.

-- Exercise regularly, achieve and maintain a healthy weight, reduce your stress.
+- Exercise regularly, achieve and maintain a healthy weight.